akashguptaIITG/covid/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+# Admin Credentials

+username: admin
+password: admin

+# api's used for data:

+For fetching the details of the covid stats, use https://api.covid19india.org/data.json For districts data, use https://api.covid19india.org/state_district_wise.json

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.